 · Silicone molds are easier to manufacture than metal molds.
 Hence mold manufacturing can be efficiently done.

 Although vacuum casting is a very efficient manufacturing process, like every other manufacturing process it also has a few drawbacks.

 · In vacuum casting the molds are made of silicone and compared to injection molding, where the molds are made of metal, the lifespan of silicone is very less.
 Hence wearing of molds is very common.

 · Apart from mold wearing, the mold size in vacuum casting is also limited to about 40-50 molds.
 Hence vacuum casting is more suitable for low-volume production than mass production.

 · Regular cleaning of molds is very important in vacuum casting, as residue from the previous cast will lead to off-marks on the subsequent cast.

 · Silicone molds are subjected to shrinkage due to thermal expansion.
 The shrinkage rate of commercial silicone is from 1% to 4%.
 Hence, it is important to use high-quality silicone, with a lower shrinkage rate for mold making in vacuum casting.

 · Although the production cost of vacuum casting is very low, the initial cost of setup may be high, depending upon the tools, equipment, etc.

 Vacuum casting is a highly economical and efficient manufacturing process.
-Manufacturing cost in vacuum casting is very low compared to traditional methods such as plastic injection molding and pressure die casting.
+The manufacturing costs in vacuum casting are more economical as compared to traditional methods such as plastic injection molding and pressure die casting.